 A number of years ago, I worked for Santa; his beard and glasses were real.
 Technically I guess you could say I worked with Santa.
 I spent six weeks taking pictures of him with children (and adults) at the mall.
 I was disappointed when I was given a shirt with a photography company’s name on it to wear.
 I was really hoping for an elf costume, complete with pointy shoes and candy cane striped tights.
 Most days were enjoyable.
 Santa had a comfy chair and beautifully wrapped red and green boxes next to him.
 He even had a backdrop of a beautifully decorated family room and fluffy “snow” everywhere.
 You could hear Christmas music, smell fresh pretzels baking at the shop a few spots away, and see people enjoying their shopping.
 The kids were so excited to see Santa.
 Of course, all that holiday cheer also came with tired feet, a sore back, and the stress of keeping a long line of excited children entertained and happy.
 It also included a digital camera, computer, and printer that seemed to hate me.
 It was always in the middle of a rush when the computer froze or the printer ran out of paper.
 I admit, some days my Christmas spirit needed a boost, usually it came in the form of a candy cane (or 3) and some freshly baked soft cinnamon pretzel sticks.

 There is one moment I will never forget.
 It was a late afternoon weekday, the time of day when it was usually slow.
-I noticed a day walking down the main hall ahead of his wife and daughter.
+I noticed a dad walking down the main hall ahead of his wife and daughter.
 He looked nervous, then stopped to talk.
-He explained to me his daughter Noel* was coming.
-(Her name has been changed for privacy reasons.)
+He explained to me his daughter Noel* was coming (Her name has been changed for privacy reasons).
 Noel was 10 years old and was obsessed with Santa.
 This sweet child with dark curly hair loved Santa so much that her parents had to keep out some Christmas decorations all year long.
 Noel also had cerebral palsy.
 It was difficult for her to control her body movements, and it was hard for her to communicate, even with her parents.
 As she got closer her eyes lit up, and she laughed as she saw Santa.
 She had a red bow in her hair and was wearing a Christmas sweater.
 Her dad nervously explained there was one issue.
 She loved Santa, but was afraid to be close to him in person.
 She was 10 years old, and they didn’t have a single picture of her with him.
 Silently praying, I asked God to help us find a way for Noel to get her picture.
 I didn’t know how, but I knew God was going to come through.
+I was praying for A Jesus Moment for this family, for something good to make them smile.
 I did my best to assure Noel’s dad we would make this happen.

-There was one excited little boy who came to see Santa and we thought it might help if Noel saw him with Santa.
+There was one excited little boy who came to see Santa, and we thought it might help if Noel saw him with Santa.
 She was so excited to hear him tell that little boy “Merry Christmas,” but the moment Santa said “Ho, ho, ho” to Noel, she wanted to go, go, go!
 We tried the usual anxiety reducers.
 Her dad sat with Santa, then her mom, both times she cried.
 We realized she was calmer if Santa was completely still and quiet.
 She was also less anxious if her parents were standing by Santa, just not sitting in his lap.
 I was asking God for creativity and supernatural calm.
 Then, those boxes wrapped like presents gave me an idea.
-If I could sit on one, certainly her tiny frame would fit.
+If I could sit on one while being the official candy cane taste tester, certainly her tiny frame would fit.
 I carefully place a box in front of Santa, and her mom sat on it.
 Noel watched, but wasn’t afraid.
-We found the perfect angle for the camera to make it look like she was very close to Santa in the photograph, but she was at a distance.
+We found the perfect angle for the camera to make it look like she was very close to Santa in the photograph, but she was at a distance that made her feel safe.

 Her mom stood just behind Santa as he did his best to not move, and her dad slowly walked with her.
-She backed away a few times, but when she realized we wanted her to sit on a box wrapped like a present, that seemed okay.
-Her dad helped me to get a big smile from her, and at the last minute her mom bent down so she wouldn’t be seen in the photo.
+She backed away a few times, but when she realized we wanted her to sit on a box wrapped like a present, instead of with Santa, that seemed okay.
+Her dad helped me to get a big smile from her, and at the last minute her mom ducked down behind Santa’s gold chair so she wouldn’t be seen in the photo.
 Everyone praised Noel for how well she did, and I was staring at the monitor waiting for the photo.

 There it was, the photo of a lifetime.